 Raimi’s masterstroke with superhero sequel, SPIDER-MAN 2, concentrates on Peter’s personal demons and highlights the burden that comes with being Spider-man.
 He didn’t bow to studio pressure by seeking out a ‘big name’ for the tragic villain, Doctor Octopus.
 Instead, British thespian Alfred Molina was brought in and is outstanding as the former friend-turned-foe to Parker.
 Molina relishes the role as the key maniacal mischief maker, as he gives each of those extra mechanical limbs a personality all of their own.
 The epic and seemingly never-ending clock-tower battle between the duo, which continues atop of a moving train, is still jaw-dropping, and set the benchmark for future superhero set-pieces.
-SPIDER-MAN 2 is arguably the greatest feature adapted from a comic book, alongside Nolan’s THE DARK KNIGHT and Whedon’s.
+SPIDER-MAN 2 is arguably the greatest feature adapted from a comic book, alongside Nolan’s THE DARK KNIGHT and Whedon’s THE AVENGERS.

 How do you top the intense X-rated exploits of the horror classic that made your name?
 Easy.
 Look to the Three Stooges and animator Chuck Jones for inspiration.
 As mentioned earlier, Raimi essentially remade his own EVIL DEAD with sequel DEAD BY DAWN and threw in as many laughs as there were buckets of blood.
 While brother Ted made a memorable appearance in the role of the dearly departed (now demonic deadite) Henrietta, the returning Campbell cemented his cult status as ‘Groovy’ Bruce in his signature role of Ash.
 It’s sometimes difficult to see while you’re chuckling away (or chucking up) how good a performance Campbell gives.
 He’s put through the ringer, looking physically exhausted even before he’s having to saw his own arm off, yet he’s still bellowing quotable lines in an almost vivacious fashion.
 Soul-swallowing genius.